Skip to content

 response numeric The numeric value of the slider.

-rt numeric The time in milliseconds for the subject to make a response.
-The time is measured from when the stimulus first appears on the screen until the subject's response.
+rt numeric The time in milliseconds for the participant to make a response.
+The time is measured from when the stimulus first appears on the screen until the participant's response.

 Note: the canvas stimulus is not included in the trial data because it is a function.
 Any stimulus information that should be saved in the trial data can be added via the data parameter.